-a journey by rail and road through this culturally-rich country with jungle wildlife, volcanos and colonial gems
+a journey by rail and road through this culturally-rich country with volcanoes and colonial gems

-This 14 day overland trip takes in the highlights of Ecuador’s mainland, from the beautiful colonial cities of Quito and Cuenca, the countryside of the northern sierra, along the renowned ‘Avenue of the Volcanoes’, the ‘Devil’s Nose’ train journey and to the verdant Amazon jungle.
+This 11 day overland trip takes in the highlights of Ecuador’s mainland, from the beautiful colonial cities of Quito and Cuenca, the countryside of the northern sierra, along the renowned ‘Avenue of the Volcanoes’, to the ‘Devil’s Nose’ train journey.

 To enquire about this itinerary, or one like it, please email us or click the Enquire button.

-Days 1-2: Arrive in Quito where you will spend your first two nights, giving you plenty of time to acclimatise and to explore this UNESCO World Heritage site.
+Days 1-2: Spend the first two nights in Quito, allowing time to acclimatise and to explore this UNESCO World Heritage site.
+Visit some of the city's highlights on a guided tour.

-Days 6-7: Fly back to Quito, from where you will be driven north for two nights near Otavalo.
-The town itself is famous for its markets, and the nearby villages of Cotacachi and San Antonio well known for their traditional handicrafts.
+Days 3-4: Travel north by road for a couple of hours to spend two nights near Otavalo.
+The town itself is famous for its markets, and the nearby villages of Cotacachi and San Antonio are well-known for their traditional handicrafts.
 Other possible activities include riding, walking and mountain biking.

-Days 8-9: Head south along Humboldt's ‘Avenue of the Volcanoes’, visiting the high lakes and remote steppe of the national park that surround Cotopaxi volcano.
+Days 5-6: Head south along Humboldt's ‘Avenue of the Volcanoes’, visiting the high lakes and remote steppe of the national park that surround Cotopaxi volcano.
+Spend two nights just outside the park in a traditional Ecuadorian hacienda, from where the views are stunning.
+Other possible activities here include riding, walking, mountain biking and zip lining.

-Days 10-14: Journey south to Riobamba where you overnight, ready for the early start for the Devil’s Nose train from Alausi, a series of dramatic switchbacks, the following morning.
-You continue south by car through verdant countryside, visting the small but well-preserved Inca site of Ingapirca.
-Finally you will arrive at the beautiful colonial university city of Cuenca where you spend two nights.
-The city is rich in culture and has some beautiful buildings, whilst the climate is pleasantly spring-like year round.
-On your final day visit Cajas National Park, stopping for a short hike, before descending to the port city of Guayaquil for onward connections (alternatively you could fly back to Quito).
+Days 7-11: Journey south to Riobamba for one night, ready for an early start for the Devil’s Nose train from Alausi, a series of dramatic switchbacks, the following morning.
+Continue south by car through verdant countryside, visiting the small but well-preserved Inca site of Ingapirca.
+Spend a night close to the site before driving further south to the colonial university city of Cuenca for the last two nights.
+Take a guided city tour to fully appreciate the rich culture and beautiful buildings that can be found here.
+On the final day, visit Cajas National Park, stopping for a short hike, before descending to the port city of Guayaquil for onward connections.

 In the following section you will see our suggested options for possible accommodation.